Skip to main content Skip to secondary navigation

 Community Resources

-Below are resources pertaining to Asian health – including articles detailing the aggregation of Asian-American health data and the lack of financial support for Asian health research, as well as information regarding Asian language resources.
+Below are resources related to Asian health—including articles on the aggregation of Asian American health data, the lack of financial support for Asian health research, and Asian language resources.

 Asian Health Infographic

 Are you of Asian descent?
-Then you might be susceptible to certain health problems that you might not be aware of.
+You may be at risk for certain health conditions you might not even be aware of.
 CARE at Stanford University is here to improve the health of Asians everywhere.
 See the links below to learn more about your health and common issues that Asians face today.

 Languages: